buddy-compiler/buddy-mlir/examples/BuddyStableDiffusion/README.md

-# Buddy Compiler StableDiffusion Example
+# Buddy Compiler Stable Diffusion Example
 1. Enter Python virtual environment

 We recommend you to use anaconda3 to create python virtual environment.
 You should install python packages as buddy-mlir/requirements.